CitizenLabDotCo/citizenlab/docs/README.md

 # Changelog
 ### 2021-03-18

+### Fixed
+- Admin>Dashboard>Users tab is no longer hidden for admins that manage projects.
+- The password input no longer shows the password when hitting ENTER.

 ### Changed
 - Empty folders are now shown in the landing page, navbar, projects page and sitemap.
 - The sitemap no longer shows all projects and folder under each folder.